Who's Behind Listverse?

 3 Corpse Exhibitions

 One part that’s left out of all the Spanish flu stories is the horror of it all.
 Imagine going out to buy groceries and seeing rotting corpses and severely sick people on the side of the road before you even make it to the store.
-Of course, that’s if you were lucky enough to not get infected yourself, as the chances of that were quite high, too.
+Of course, that’s if you were lucky enough not to get infected yourself, as the chances of that were quite high, too.

 If that wasn’t bad enough, many buildings also served as temporary morgues to store the dead.
 In one particularly creepy case, bodies were displayed in the windows of the high school in West Pittston, Pennsylvania, so that loved ones could pay their respects from a safe distance.
 (The school had already been closed to prevent the spread of the disease.)

-2 It May Have Originated In China
+2 It May Have Originated in China

 Apart from being an unprecedented medical emergency, the Spanish flu was also quite mysterious.
 The biggest question was where it came from in the first place.
 (We’ve already established that it wasn’t Spain.)
-Knowing where it came from is crucial to identifying the conditions that led to such a severe outbreak and making sure that it doesn’t happen again.
+Knowing where it came from is crucial to identifying the conditions that led to such a severe outbreak and making sure it doesn’t happen again.
 While this is a question we may never be able to decisively answer due to a lack of medical records from the time, some historians think the Spanish flu may have come from China.

 According to Mark Humphries from the Memorial University of Newfoundland, the virus was carried to Europe with some 96,000 Chinese laborers hired to work with the British and French forces.
 While he admits that we’d need more samples of the virus to truly confirm its origins, other historians find this hypothesis plausible.
 China had a lower number of casualties from the flu, which suggests that their population had prior immunity to it.